Deep Sky Astrophotography Equipment

 I modified this camera for astrophotography.

-It took longer that it should have, but I got the job done thanks to Gary’s thorough FREE video.
+It took longer than it should have, but I got the job done thanks to Gary’s thorough video.
 I also use an aftermarket battery grip to double my battery power for an imaging night.

 Powering the camera all night long